wp-plugins/thanks-you-counter-button/readme.txt

 This is the simple visitor's 'Thank you' or 'I like it' click counter.
 Every time a new visitor clicks the "Thank you" button one point is added to the total "thanks" counter for this post.
 The plugin stores its counters in MySQL table.
 Only one "thank" for this IP-address is permitted.
-Plugin skips all futher "Thank you" clicks from this IP-addres once it is automatically registered.
+Plugin skips all further "Thank you" clicks from this IP-addres once it is automatically registered.

 == Installation ==